internalfx/quickshot/README.md

 ![api-key-and-password](doc/API-key-and-password.jpg)

-Navigate to the directory where you theme files live, or where you'd like them to be, and execute the following command:
+Navigate to the directory where your theme files live, or where you'd like them to be, and execute the following command:

 `quickshot configure`